AdityaBaxla/doodle_n_learn/README.md

 Please ensure your code adheres to Flutter's best practices and maintain a clean commit history.

 Acknowledgments
 This project was inspired by the need to make learning the alphabet an enjoyable experience for kids.
-We appreciate all contributions and feedback that help us improve DoodleLearn ABC.
+We appreciate all contributions and feedback that help us improve Doodle-n-Learn.

 ## License